San Francisco 49ers vs. Indianapolis Colts NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- The two teams combine to average 46.6 points per game, 2.6 more than the total in this contest.
+- The two teams combine to score 46.6 points per game, 2.6 more than the over/under in this contest.

-- This contest's total is 1.6 points under the 45.6 these two squads combine to give up per game in 2020.
+- In 2020, games involving the Colts have averaged a total of 46.1 points, 2.1 more than the set total in this contest.

 49ers stats and trends

-- San Francisco has one win against the spread in five games this year.
+- So far this season San Francisco has one win against the spread.

-- The 49ers have been favored by 4 points or more one time this season and have not covered the spread in any of them.

-- San Francisco's games this year have eclipsed the over/under two times in five opportunities (40%).

-- San Francisco is 0-2 against the spread and 1-1 overall this season when the team records more than 21.8 points.
+- San Francisco is 0-2 against the spread and 1-1 overall this season when the team scores more than 21.8 points.

-- San Francisco is 0-2 against the spread and 1-1 overall when the team totals over 366.5 yards.
+- In games that San Francisco totals more than 366.5 yards, the team is 0-2 against the spread and 1-1 overall.

-- The 49ers have seven giveaways this season, while the Colts have 12 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for San Francisco's matchup with the Colts.